openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 General purpose
 ^^^^^^^^^^^^^^^

-- detection of all kinds of tree canopy disturbances (natural or human-induced) within evergreen and semi-evergreen forests
+- detection of all kinds of tree canopy disturbances (natural or human-induced) within evergreen and semi-evergreen forests;
-- manual screening of data by an experienced human interpreter in order to separate natural disturbances from human disturbances
+- manual screening of data by an experienced human interpreter in order to separate natural disturbances from human disturbances; and
-- near real-time monitoring of possible canopy cover changes
+- near real-time (NRT) monitoring of possible canopy cover changes.

 Citation
 ^^^^^^^^

 Publications, models and data products that make use of this tool must include proper acknowledgement, including citing datasets and presenting the following reference for the source:

 - Langner, A., Miettinen, J., Kukkonen, M., Vancutsem, C., Simonetti, D., Vieilledent, G., Verhegghen, A., Gallego, J. & Stibig, H-J. 2018.
-Towards Operational Monitoring of Forest Canopy Disturbance in Evergreen Rain Forests: A Test Case in Continental Southeast Asia. *Remote Sensing* (10, 4): 544. https://doi.org/10.3390/rs10040544
+Towards Operational Monitoring of Forest Canopy Disturbance in Evergreen Rain Forests: A Test Case in Continental Southeast Asia. *Remote Sensing*, 10(4): 544. https://doi.org/10.3390/rs10040544

 Contact
 ^^^^^^^